aws-samples/aws-cdk-managed-elkk/README.md

 ![Cloud 9 - Execute resize](/img/cloud9_idx_10.png)

-The Cloud9 instance needs to be rebooted for the resize to be effected.
-Run the command below:
+The Cloud9 instance needs to be restarted for the resize to be effected.

+Run the command below.

 ```bash
 # execute instance restart